getodk/docs/odk1-src/build-intro.rst

 .. tip::

-  For a more powerful form designer from Open Data Kit, try :doc:`XLSForm <xlsform>`.
+  For a more powerful form designer from ODK, try :doc:`XLSForm <xlsform>`.

 .. _use-build:

 Using ODK Build
 ----------------

-Go to http://build.opendatakit.org and sign in.
+Go to http://build.getodk.org and sign in.

 .. image:: /img/odk-build/sign-in.png
    :alt: Image showing sign in window.

 .. note::

-  There is a `downloadable version of ODK Build <https://github.com/opendatakit/build/releases/latest>`_ available.
+  There is a `downloadable version of ODK Build <https://github.com/getodk/build/releases/latest>`_ available.

 .. tip::